KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 In the definition of a `struct`, a default value expression can be optionally supplied for a field:

 ```
-struct_field ::= vis ? ident ':' type_path |
+struct_field ::= vis? ident ':' type_path |
-                 vis ? ident ':' type_path '=' expr
+                 vis? ident ':' type_path '=' expr
 ```

 The syntax is modeled after constant expressions.
-Field defaults are only valid for classic C `struct`s, so tuple `struct`s aren't supported.
+Field defaults for tuple structs are not supported.

 ## Interpretation

 The value of a field default must be a compile-time expression.
-So any expression that's valid as `const` can be used as a field default.
+So any expression that's valid as a `const` can be used as a field default.
 This ensures values that aren't specified by the caller are deterministic and cheap to produce.
 A type doesn't need to derive `Default` to be valid as a field default.

 Valid: